 Place all spices in a bowl and mix together well.
 Store any unused spice mix in a sealed container for future use.
 It will keep well for several months.

 This recipe makes about 1/3 cup.

-You will find more fabulous and authentic Indian recipes here, including samosas and vegetable dishes for a complete, delicious Indian meal.
+You will find more fabulous and authentic Indian recipes, like this butter chicken, here, including samosas and vegetable dishes for a complete, delicious Indian meal.

 If you like this recipe, please use the buttons below to share it on social media.
 Thanks.